oppia/oppia-web-developer-docs/Writing-design-docs.md

   ii.
 Milestone 2: Implement the frontend/user-facing portion of the feature iii.
 Milestone 3: Performing any necessary migrations in production
 - When estimating a milestone, first estimate how much time each task takes and then fit as many tasks as you can within a milestone.
 Don't change your time estimates based on the milestone (just because something is expected to get done within a certain timeframe doesn't mean it can).
 If the milestones don't provide enough time to finish the project, that may indicate that the project needs to be rescoped.
-- If the project has multiple developers, ensure tasks and milestones have clear owners assigned to them
+- If the project has multiple developers, ensure tasks and milestones have clear owners assigned to them.

 ## Generating Sequence Diagrams using Text